-Please indicate if your State is party to the following universal and regional legal instruments relevant to preventing and combating terrorism and related cooperation in criminal matters.
-If your State is not a party to a treaty, but considers becoming a party, kindly indicate at which stage is such consideration (e.g., undergoing inter-ministerial co-ordination, approved by government and sent to parliament, approved by parliament and awaiting enactment by president, etc.) Name of the treaty Party by: ratification P(R), accession P(a), succession P(s), acceptance P(A), approval P(AA), or Not party Law and date of ratification, accession, accession, succession, acceptance, or approval Universal legal instruments 1.
+Please indicate if your State is party to the following Party by: ratification Law and date of universal and regional legal instruments relevant to P(R), accession $P(a)$, ratification, preventing and combating terrorism and related co- succession $P(s)$, accession, operation in criminal matters.
+If your State is not a party to acceptance P(A) , succession, a treaty, but considers becoming a party, kindly indicate at approval P(AA) , or acceptance, or which stage is such consideration (e.g., undergoing inter- Not party approval ministerial co-ordination, approved by government and sent to parliament, approved by parliament and awaiting enactment by president, etc.) Name of the treaty Universal legal instruments 1.
 Convention on Offences and Certain Other Acts Committed on Board Aircraft (1963) 2.
-Convention for the Suppression of Unlawful Seizure of Aircraft (1970) 3.
-Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation (1971) 4.
+Convention for the Suppression of Unlawful Seizure of Aircraft (1970)

+3. Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation (1971) 4.
 Convention on the Prevention and Punishment of Crimes Against Internationally Protected Persons (1973) 5.
 International Convention against the Taking of Hostages (1979) 6.
 Convention on the Physical Protection of Nuclear Material (1979)